klange/hobby-os-landscape/README.md

 *Contributor numbers for Redox are hard to calculate as the project is now split across several repositories.*

+## What's going to happen with this?

+The goal of this document is to provide a comparison and brief overview of a handful of hobby OSes.

 # Projects

 ## Haiku